 The report should make clear which changes must be implemented in order for the department to be considered for accreditation.
 The conclusions and recommendations will enable you to write a business case detailing where investment is needed (if necessary) and will provide supporting evidence to take to your executive board, or equivalent.

-Following publication of the finalised report, you will review the unmet standards and submit the requested evidence to ACSA as you work through them.
+Following publication of the finalised report, you will review the unmet standards and upload the requested evidence to the portal as you work through them.
 You will be provided with an evidence tracker that will document all the priority one standards highlighted as ‘not met’ in your report.
 All evidence will be circulated to the original review team and the ACSA committee to determine whether the evidence submitted is sufficient for the standard to be met.
 As/when standards are accepted as met the evidence tracker will be updated accordingly.

 Once all priority one standards are accepted as met, then accreditation will be awarded and you will receive: